kennylevinsen/gtkgreet/README.md

 See the wiki.

-## How to build with gtk-layer-shell (recommended)
+## How to build

 ```
-meson -Dlayershell=true build
+meson build
 ninja -C build
 ```
+Layer-shell support will be enabled automatically if [gtk-layer-shell](https://github.com/wmww/gtk-layer-shell) development files are installed.

 ## How to build without gtk-layer-shell

 ```
-meson build
+meson build -Dlayershell=disabled
 ninja -C build
 ```